ANaRobe/Portfolio-Three/README.md

 ### Tools
 - Heroku was used to deploy the live project.
-- Patorjk was used to generate Ascii Art.
+- Patorjk and Loveascii was used to generate Ascii Art.
 - PEP8 online was used to validate Python code.
 - https://www.lucidchart.com/ was used to create the Flowchart.
-- The top screen shot for responsive design was taken from: https://ui.dev/amiresponsive
+- The top screen shot for responsive design was taken from: https://amiresponsive.co.uk/
 - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 - GitHub GitHub is used to store the projects code after being pushed from Git.
 - Gitpod An online IDE linked to the GitHub repository used to write my code.